 Remember the Future

-In 2073, a climate activist looks back on crucial points in history and tells her story of how we achieved humanity’s biggest challenge.
+In 2073, a climate activist looks back on crucial points in history and tells her story of how we solved humanity’s biggest challenge.

 Goal

-Providing the climate community with hope to inspire real change.
+Providing young people with hope to keep pushing for real change.

 Outcome

-An audience-tested, science-based narrative framework set in a preferable future.
+An audience-tested, science-based narrative set in a preferable future.
 Realized as an AI-co-powered short film.

 My Role